 - Description: A description for the numbered option.

-Action: This specifies what should happen when callers press that key.
+Action: Specifies what should happen when callers press that key.
 The most common option is Transfer Without Prompt, which immediately forwards the call to an extension or external number.
 Here's a list of actions:

 TIP: To send a call to the voicemail box of an extension, enter *55, followed by the extension number (e.g. *551000 for extension 1000).